Learn / Blog / Article

 This isn't always a problem, but if you’re trying to compare how respondents differ in their answers to multiple questions, incomplete responses may skew your results.
 In this situation, it’s better to remove the incomplete responses.

-Start by looking at the quantitative data that ties most closely to your analysis goals.
+Start by looking at the quantitative data that ties most closely to your statistical analysis goals.

 For example, imagine you have a SaaS product and you want to understand why more users aren’t signing up for a paid plan after completing a free trial.
 To find out, you might ask free trial users to rate how useful they find the product.